webpack/webpack.js.org/src/content/plugins/dll-plugin.md

 new webpack.DllPlugin(options);
 ```

+W> We recommend using DllPlugin only with `entryOnly: true`, otherwise tree shaking in the DLL won't work as all the exports might be used.

 Creates a `manifest.json` which is written to the given `path`.
 It contains mappings from require and import requests to module ids.
 It is used by the `DllReferencePlugin`.

 Combine this plugin with [`output.library`](/configuration/output/#outputlibrary) option to expose (aka, put into the global scope) the dll function.